 Not all workers’ compensation cases end in a settlement.
 However, based on data from Illinois, about 90% of the cases do settle.
 Fewer than 5 percent of workers’ comp cases go to trial.

 A similar percentage gets dismissed or denied without an appeal.
 A few workers’ comp claims go uncontested by the employer.
-Claims that settle, however, can still adequately compensate the victims of workplace accidents.
+Claims that settle, however, can still adequately compensate you for workplace accidents.

 What percentage of workers’ comp cases settle out of court?

 Based on one study, around 90 percent of workers’ compensation claims end up reaching a settlement out of court.

 Workers’ comp cases can generally end in seven common ways:

 - the claim gets denied and you do not appeal or challenge the denial,